 NOTICE Never try to crank or start engine.
-Water trapped in the intake manifold or inside air intake silencer would flow towards the engine and possibly cause severe engine damage.
+Water trapped in the intake manifold would flow towards the engine and possibly cause severe engine damage.

-- 1. Drain bilge.

-- 2. Remove the central body.
-Refer to BODY subsection.

-- 3. If the watercraft was submerged in salt water, rinse the bilge and all components thoroughly with fresh water using a garden hose to stop the salt corroding effect.

-- 4. Check for water inside:
+- 1. Drain bilge. - 2.
+If the watercraft was submerged in salt water, rinse the bilge and all components thoroughly with fresh water using a garden hose to stop the salt corroding effect. - 3.
+Check for water in the intake system.
+If water is found in the intake system, refer to WATER-FLOODED ENGINE in this subsection.

-- Air intake system

-- Exhaust system

-- Combustion chambers.

-If water is found, refer to WATER-FLOODED EN-GINE in this subsection.